-Separate Invigilation Alternative Rooming Arrangements Policy
+Alternative Rooming Arrangements Policy

-A decision where an exam candidate may be approved separate invigilation within the centre alternative rooming arrangements, e.g. a room for a smaller group of candidates with similar needs (formerly known as separate invigilation) will be made by the SENCo.
+A decision where an exam candidate may be approved alternative rooming arrangements, e.g. a room for a smaller group of candidates with similar needs (formerly known as separate invigilation) will be made by the SENCo.